 If an employee is asserting an FMLA claim against your business, contact an Upper West Side business litigation attorney from the Law Offices of David S. Rich, LLC.

-Restrictive Covenants in Upper West Side NYC
+Restrictive Covenants on the Upper West Side NYC

 - Non-disclosure agreements – These prohibit workers from exposing trade secrets as well as confidential information of an organization.